Goobley/DexRT/README.md

 📖 Documentation
 ----------------

-Documentation is thin on the ground currently, please see the paper (when released), doxygen strings in some files, and the tests.
+Documentation is thin on the ground currently, please see the [paper](https://arxiv.org/abs/2408.14425), doxygen strings in some files, and the tests.
 Please ask if things are unclear.

 ⬇ Installation